Skip to main content

 With a Comparative report, you can group and review results by creative elements such as Hook tactic to find what drives engagement.

-To help you get started - after AI tags have been processed in your account, 8 ready-to-use comparative reports should be auto-added in an AI Tag Comparisons folder.
+To help you get started - after AI Tagging has been processed in your account, 8 ready-to-use comparative reports should be auto-added in an AI Tag Comparisons folder.

 To create your own: